 For example, use a quiz or a word cloud poll to take a quick pulse check on your colleagues’ mood, such as: “How would you describe this past month in one word?”

-Or, get inspired by our Head of User Research, Neil Sharman, who often starts his meetings with funny ‘would you rather’ poll questions, such as:
+Or, get inspired by our Head of User Research, Neil Sharman, who likes to start his meetings with thought-provoking ‘would you rather’ poll questions, such as:

 “Would you rather live for the rest of your life in the Arctic or in the Sahara desert?”
 Or: “Would you rather have a time machine that can only go back in time or one that can only go forward in time?”
 These kinds of poll questions often spark quite heated discussions!